-My name is Ania Katharina Mauruschat, and I was born 1976 in Berlin (West), Germany.
-I am a big sister and godmother, a journalist and radio maker, and an academic researcher and teacher.
-I inherited my great-grandmother's name Katharina, who was a gardener in the Bavarian Forest.
+My name is Ania Katharina Mauruschat, and I was born in 1976 in Berlin (West), Germany.
+I am the big sister of a four year younger brother and a godmother of two, a journalist and radio maker, and an academic researcher and teacher.
+I inherited my great-grandmother's name Katharina, who was a courageous and strong little woman, a single mum, and the owner of a botanical nursery in the Bavarian Forest, Germany.
 I graduated from the German School for Journalism and the Ludwig Maximilian University in Munich, Germany, with a diploma in journalism and am writing my Ph.D. at the University of Basel in Switzerland.
 Currently, I am a Marie Skłodowska Curie Actions Research Fellow, funded by the European Commission, at the Sound Studies Lab of the University of Copenhagen, Denmark (09/2021 - 08/2023).

 Why I do the research project “Sounding Crisis.
 Sounds and Energies within Climate Change"?

 I had three formative encounters that inspired me to develop this research project: The first one was my encounter with the American-Australian sound and energy art scholar Douglas Kahn in Katoomba in New South Wales in Australia, the homeland of the Gundungurra and Darug people, in 2017.
 The second encounter was a meeting in Berlin with Holger Schulze, who is a professor for sound studies at the University of Copenhagen, Denmark, in 2018.
 The third encounter, in the same year, was an interview that I did for an art project with the Inuit Hip Hop musician Kelly Fraser from Nunavut with the help of the radio station NCI FM in Winnipeg, Manitoba, Canada, where I could call her from Basel, Switzerland.